Keyboard shortcuts

 rv32i, io, and rv32m need to be always included if you make an openvm.toml file while the rest are optional and should be included if you want to use the corresponding extension.
 All moduli and scalars must be provided in decimal format.
 Currently pairing supports only pre-defined Bls12_381 and Bn254 curves.
 To add more ecc curves you need to add more [[app_vm_config.ecc.supported_curves]] entries.

-Keccak guest extension also provides another way to use the native Keccak-256 implementation.
-It provides a function that is meant to be linked to other external libraries.
-The external libraries can use this function as a hook for the Keccak-256 native implementation.
-Enabled only when the target is zkvm.
+The Keccak256 extension guest provides a function that is meant to be linked to other external libraries.
+The external libraries can use this function as a hook for the keccak-256 intrinsic.
+This is enabled only when the target is zkvm.

 • native_keccak256(input: *const u8, len: usize, output: *mut u8): This function has C ABI.
 It takes in a pointer to the input, the length of the input, and a pointer to the output buffer.